KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 _Note: braces are completely optional here, we just use them to keep things clean._

 And now, we use those variables to generate a keyframe inside the loop.
-Let's not forget to interpolate them so they are correctly output in the resulting CSS (more informations about [Sass interpolation on Tuts+](https://webdesign.tutsplus.com/tutorials/all-you-ever-need-to-know-about-sass-interpolation--cms-21375)).
+Let’s not forget to interpolate them so they are correctly output in the resulting CSS (more informations about [Sass interpolation on Tuts+](https://webdesign.tutsplus.com/tutorials/all-you-ever-need-to-know-about-sass-interpolation--cms-21375)).

 ```scss
 #{$current-frame,